superp00t/godog/README.md

 ![godog](https://img.ikrypto.club/2ENO.png)

-This is a general-purpose API for writing programs that interact with the main Cryptodog XMPP-BOSH server and [Phoxy](https://git.ikrypto.club/superp00t/PhoxyCryptodog/) servers.
+This is a general-purpose API for writing programs that interact with Cryptodog.

+It can speak two protocols: Phoxy (developed by yours truly) and BOSH-XMPP, which is terrible and slow but still in use by many people.

 The multiparty implementation has been mostly a line-by-line translation from Cryptodog's, with some help from the protocol spec.
 However, I cannot guarantee that it is a safe one.

-The XMPP implementation is not very good.
-It only connects to WebSocket XMPP servers, and cannot do much.
-I intend to add more functionality soon.

 An example bot is included in this directory.
 ```